Cooking Time & Servings

 • Kentucky Homestead Chicken & Rice Soup

-• 3 Stalks celery, sliced, or 1 bulb fennel, chopped
+• 2-3 stalks celery, sliced or 1 bulb fennel, chopped

 Here's What You Do

-1. In a 3 or 4-quart pot bring broth to a simmer.
+1. In a 3 or 4-quart pot, bring broth to a boil.
+Reduce heat, stir in soup mix, chicken and celery.

 Recipe Adaptations